-Ceratopsians, or the "horned dinosaurs" such as
+Ceratopsians, or the "horned dinosaurs" such as Triceratops and

 As reported by paleontologists Attila Osi, Richard Butler and David Weishampel, the new dinosaur is represented by a number of skull and jaw fragments discovered in the 83- to 85-million-year-old strata of Iharkut, Hungary.
 Named Ajkaceratops kozmai, this small dinosaur did not sport massive brow horns or a large bony frill like its cousins, but instead closely resembled forms like Bagaceratops and Magnirostris from Mongolia.
 Had Ajkaceratops been found in Asia its description probably would have been of interest to specialists, but its discovery in Europe raises the question of how this kind of horned dinosaur found its way farther west than any of its relatives.